richardbiely/gaia-ecs/README.md

 w.del(e, velocity);
 ```

+### Bulk editing

+Adding an entity to entity means it becomes a part of a new archetype.
+Like mentioned [previously](#implementation), becoming a part of a new archetype means all data associated with the entity needs to be moved to a new place.
+The more ids in the archetype the slower the move (empty components/tags are an exception because they do not carry any data).
+For this reason it is not advised to perform large number of separate additons / removals per frame.

-With that said, when adding or removing multiple components at once it is more efficient doing it via chaining.
-This way only one archetype movement is performed in total rather than one per added/removed component.
+Instead, when adding or removing multiple entities/components at once it is more efficient doing it via bulk operations.
+This way only one archetype movement is performed in total rather than one per added/removed entity.

 ```cpp
 ecs::World w;